 Some famous people born in the year of the Rat include Richard M. Nixon (1913), Rosa Parks (1913), and Wilt Chamberlain (1936).

-2021 will be the Year of the Ox.
+2021 was the last year of the Ox.
 Known for having determination, strength, and diligence, the reliable ox embodies conservative and traditional characteristics.
-A female ox makes for a loving partner who will attach great importance to her children’s education.
-A male ox is patriotic, ambitious, and places a lot of importance on work and family.
+A female Ox makes for a loving partner who will attach great importance to her children’s education.
+A male Ox is patriotic, ambitious, and places a lot of importance on work and family.

-Some famous people born in the Year of the Ox include Barack Obama (1961), Charles Lindbergh (1902), and Margaret Thatcher (1925).
+Some famous people born in the Year of the Ox include Charles Lindbergh (1902) and Margaret Thatcher (1925).
 We’ll get to more information about the Ox year later.

-2010 was the most recent Year of the Tiger.
+2022 will be the Year of the Tiger.
 As you might expect, a person born in the Tiger year is confident, competitive, and courageous.
 They can be charming and liked by others.
 A Tiger can have strict judgment and a stubborn personality.
 Tigers tend to express themselves boldly and can be authoritative at times.

-An adventurous drink for an adventurous animal, all tigers should give Lapsang Souchong black tea a try.
-Lapsang’s signature smoky aroma is perfect for the large cat in us.
+An adventurous drink for an adventurous animal, all tigers should give Lapsang Souchong Black tea a try.
+Lapsang’s signature smoky aroma is perfect for the large Cat in YOU.

 Lapsang Souchong is historic tea.
 Remember the Boston Tea Party?
-Two-thirds of all the tea thrown into the Boson Harbor were Lapsang black tea, from Wuyishan (or Wuyi Mountains), Fujian, China.
-Also known as Bohea tea in the West (a common term for black tea from the 17th through 19th centuries), Lapsang Souchong black tea is the origin of the world’s black teas.
+Two-thirds of all the tea thrown into the Boson Harbor was Lapsang black tea, from the Wuyi Mountains, Fujian, China.
+Also known as Bohea tea in the West, Lapsang Souchong Black tea is the origin of the world’s black teas.

 Some famous people born in the Tiger Year include Joe Louis (1914) and Marilyn Monroe (1926).